-The amount of time a full tank of gas will last is dependent on usage.
-In cold weather, when you are using the furnace, large amounts of hot water, and are doing extensive cooking, you will naturally use more than you will in warm weather when you may do limited cooking.
+How long a full tank of gas will last is dependent on usage.
+In cold weather when you are using the furnace, large amounts of hot water, and are doing extensive cooking, you will naturally use more gas than you will in warm weather when you may do limited cooking.
 On the average, with normal cooking and other appliance use, you can probably count on two to three weeks of service from each tank.